We've analysed all the local government data to bring you the rundown on your local secondary schools.

 Figures below show what proportion of the pupils, who left school in recent years, continued in education for longer than the first term.

-There is also data on the proportion who went into either education, a job or training.
+There is also data on the proportion who stayed in education.

 Figures below show the proportion of young people who dropped out of education, training or work within 3 months.

 |Year for outcome||% not sustained||LA - % not sustained||National - % not sustained|